osoftware/spedn/docs/bitbox.rst

 -----------------------

 Spedn SDK provides also a class ``P2PKH`` which is a representation of an ordinary Pay to Public Key Hash address.
-You can instantiate it with a public key buffer or several factory methods:
+You can instantiate it with a public key hash buffer or several factory methods:

 .. code-block:: TypeScript